diogotcorreia/master-thesis/docs/content/ch03-method.typ

 When deciding what projects to analyse, both Python libraries and applications were considered.
-While @pypi contains mostly libraries, many open-source applications are present exclusively on GitHub.
-For this reason, both sources were equally used for this degree project's dataset.
+While @pypi (the most used Python package repository) contains mostly libraries, many open-source applications are present exclusively on GitHub, so both sources were equally used for this degree project's dataset.

 It is important to note that the threat model can vary between libraries